LKenzo/tryhackme-notes/hiatus-notice.md

 ## Surely I'll go back to learn more about cybersecurty, there are still so much things to learn.

 -I'm Back, failed my training sadly.
-But failure is the step to success yeah?
+But failure is a step to success yeah?
 (27 January 2026)